ItsMePN/cleanblog/README.md

 ### Using The WordPress Dashboard

 1. Navigate to the 'Add New' Themes Dashboard
-1. Select `clean-blog.zip` from your computer
+1. Select `cleanblog.zip` from your computer
 1. Upload
 1. Activate the theme on the WordPress Themes Dashboard
 1. Install WordPress REST API (Version 2) plugin as instructed upon theme activation.
 1. Edit /js/env.js and update apiURL, siteURL, url to your own URLs.
+Read the comments in the file for direction.
 1. Change the <base> tag in top of your header.php file to have appropriate base
 1. Enable pretty permalinks from **Settings > Permalinks** on WordPress dashboard
 1. That's it...
 Now visit front end!

 ### Using FTP

-1. Extract `clean-blog.zip` to your computer
+1. Extract `cleanblog.zip` to your computer
-1. Upload the `clean-blog` directory to your `wp-content/themes` directory
+1. Upload the `cleanblog` directory to your `wp-content/themes` directory
 1. Activate the theme on the WordPress Themes dashboard
 1. Remaining steps as mentioned above.